Senserva-LLC/Senserva-Inquisitor/README.md

 You can just look for top issues or you can drill deep on the state of each Entra ID you manage, the data and interface support both.
 You can also easily edit the content of the  $${\color{LimeGreen}Inq.exe}$$ user interface or create your own.

-Senserva built this product to automate its own use of Entra ID, conditional access usage, log monitoring and configuration drift management.
-As we showed to more people we realized our best next step is to make it freely available.
-Senserva also makes an enterprise, MSP and MSSP supporting Security Drift Management product.

 ⭐ Please Star us on GitHub — it motivates all of use!
 (Thank you!!)
 Follow us too, there are frequent updates.

 > [!IMPORTANT]